 Click anywhere and start typing to add text.

 For more information on using text, click here.

-Prezi currently supports the Roman alphabet and Chinese, Japanese, Thai and Korean characters.
+Prezi Classic currently supports the Roman alphabet and Chinese, Japanese, Thai and Korean characters.
 For information on changing the language, please click here.

 Select Insert from the top menu to start adding images from the web or your computer.